Metod Trobec: New findings and possible additional victim

 In July 1984, excavators examining Trobec's homestead in Dolenja Vas found additional documents belonging to Markovčič, but when they examined a hollowed-out brick wall, they found the ID and health card of an unfamiliar woman.
 Upon examination, it was discovered that they belonged to 45-year-old Olga Pajić, who had disappeared on August 9, 1975, while on sick leave and supposedly had gone to Ljubljana to buy shoes for her husband.
 She never returned, and was reported missing two months later.
-When he was shown the documents, Trobec claimed that he knew Pajić and that he had stolen her documents after he killed during a fight.
+When he was shown the documents, Trobec claimed that he knew Pajić and that he had stolen her documents after he killed her during a fight.
 Like the other victims, he then burned her remains in the oven.
 According to him, she was his first victim, not Markovčič, and he used this opportunity to deny killing Brečko.
 A murder indictment was issued to the Prosecutor's Office in Ljubljana, but for reasons unknown, Trobec was never put on trial for this alleged murder.

 Prison assaults

 1988 and 1990 incidents

 Following his conviction, Trobec was transferred to the Dob pri Mirni Correctional Facility in Slovenska Vas.
 During his stay there, he got into a confrontation with inmate Vinko N., who was temporarily transferred to another prison in Ljubljana.
 Vinko N. wrote several requests not to be returned to Dob pri Mirni, but was moved there against his will in early May 1988.
-On May 23, whilst talking with a group of inmates, Trobec - who had just been released from solitary confinement - came up behind him and stabbed him twice in the chest and the right side of the abdomen with a 7.5 cm long shank.
+On May 23, while talking with a group of inmates, Trobec - who had just been released from solitary confinement - came up behind him and stabbed him twice in the chest and the right side of the abdomen with a 7.5 cm long shank.
 After stabbing Vinko N., Trobec handed the knife over to the approaching guard and said it had snapped.
 On January 30, 1990, while he was on leave in a special ward where convicts could move to other rooms, Trobec stabbed Zlatko K. in the right leg with a 7.6 long pocket knife, inflicting a 1 cm deep and 2 cm long cut.